HadaIonut/spellbook-master/README.md

 Spellbook Master is a quick and simple Foundry VTT module that exports an actor's spells as a spellbook with the press of a button.

+Who needs it?
+Well to be honest mostly me...
+But it is usefull for any DM that likes having a lot of spellcasters in their encounters and wants to have a really easy way to make a spellbook for the party.

 ## Installation

 For now you can install this module only by copying the manifest url into the module install.